kramerc/x.mer.vg/README.md

 # x.mer.vg

-A Amazon S3 bucket and CloudFront distribution managed with Terraform, mainly used with [ShareX](https://getsharex.com/) as a destination.
+An Amazon S3 bucket and CloudFront distribution managed with Terraform, mainly used with [ShareX](https://getsharex.com/) as a destination.

 ## Set up